-As we’ve seen over the last few days, the start of the year normally coincides with a hefty increase in rainfall.
-Apart from being a miserable start to the year, heavy rain can result in severe flooding across England and Wales.
+The colder months of the year normally coincide with a hefty increase in rainfall.
+Heavy rain can result in severe flooding across England and Wales.

 Being the victim of flooding can be heart-breaking for homeowners and tenants, as well as costly and inconvenient, as extreme weather conditions can cause serious damage to your home and any properties you let out.